chrystalquek/parametric-glasses/README.md

 2. Takes in a photo of a photo and outputs a 2D file. (kiv)
 3. Produces a STL file. (kiv)

+# CV Lens

+Process:
+1. Take a picture of your lens against the calibration background in \examples
+2. Run the script
+3. Produces a 2D DXF file

 # Installation